 Determine if one of the user’s groups is authorized to access the target resource.
 If so, the user is granted the level of access authorized to the role.

-To access the admin console, the user needs to belong to an LDAP group mapped to an administrative role.
+To access the Cluster Manager UI, the user needs to belong to an LDAP group mapped to an administrative role.

 For database access, the user needs to belong to an LDAP group mapped to a role listed in the database’s access control list (ACL).
 The rights granted to the group determine the user’s level of access.